logzio/logzio_aws_serverless/cloudwatch/README.md

         --s3-bucket <your_s3_bucket>
      ```

-4. The following is an example on how to deploy cloudformation, please replace the parameters with the ones you need:
+4. The following is an example on how to deploy CloudFormation.
+Replace the parameters with the ones you need:

     ```bash
     aws cloudformation deploy